Centre: Centre for Education Innovation and Action Research

 To be admitted into a course under the RTICT programme, the candidate will have to first select the course.
 The candidate will then be directed to the TISS Payment Gateway.
 Once the online transaction is completed, the candidate will receive an e-mail confirming his/her admission in the course/programme.
 This process can take upto 04 working days since the bank transaction would need to be verified.

-The fees for the online modular RTICT courses are ₹900/- per credit.
-This amounts to ₹1800/- for a two credit course of 06 weeks duration and ₹3600/- for a four credit course of 12 weeks duration.
+The fees for the two credits online modular RTICT courses are ₹1800/- per 2 credit course of 06 weeks duration.

 Since the courses are online and in the distance mode, the course fees only include the following: